kilbey-lyle/rockdrop/testing.md

 even if no items in bag there was always a charge of if 15 pounds due to deliery so could not hide price by bag.
 Solve by adding an if total greater than 0 check in bag contect processer

 Only first item in shopping cart worked as select item was using the form value target with a static name so all selects elements where targeting the first form.
 Add item id to form nmae and form target attribute so each seelcts woudl target their onw form so a string not a num type was return to update cart view.

+add to basket button on rings or necklaces takes you back to all products